-• Total amount of remuneration paid by classification, amount of monetary remuneration paid by type of remuneration, and the number of eligible Directors and Corporate Auditors, as well as the method for determining the remuneration, etc. for Directors and Corporate Auditors are disclosed on the securities report.
+• Total amount of remuneration paid by classification, amount of monetary remuneration paid by type of remuneration, and the number of eligible Directors and Corporate Auditors, as well as the method for determining the remuneration, etc. for Directors and Corporate Auditors are disclosed in the business report.